×

 No. 1 Vikings defeat No. 2 Dawson-Boyd 42-16 in 4A section championship

-Photo by Samantha Davis: Minneota senior Kellen Bradley (right) brings the Section 4A championship trophy to the team after the Vikings defeated Dawson-Boyd Friday morning, marking Minneota's sixth-straight section title and return to the Class A State Tournament.
+Photos by Samantha Davis: Minneota senior Kellen Bradley (right) brings the Section 4A championship trophy to the team after the Vikings defeated Dawson-Boyd Friday morning, marking Minneota's sixth-straight section title and return to the Class A State Tournament.
+Below: Minneota's Kellen Bradley dives into the end zone for a touchdown in the second quarter.
+Below: Minneota's Brock Fier (35) motions for a touchdown as Sam Myhre (7) runs into the end zone in the fourth quarter.
+Below: Dawson-Boyd's Gunner Liebl looks to rush through the defense.
+Below: Minneota captains Kellen Bradley (34) and Kyson Arndt (64) bring the section trophy back to the team.

-MARSHALL — Breaking through in the third quarter behind a trio of touchdowns, the No. 1 Minneota football team claimed its sixth-straight section title to clinch its return to the Class A State Tournament with a 42-16 win over No. 2 Dawson-Boyd Friday morning in the Section 4A championship.
+MARSHALL — Breaking through in the third quarter behind a trio of touchdowns, the No. 1 Minneota football team claimed its sixth-straight section title to clinch its return to the Class A State Tournament with a 42-16 win over No. 2 Dawson-Boyd Friday morning in the Section 4A championship at Southwest Minnesota State University’s Mattke Field.
 The Blackjacks finish their season 8-3 overall.

 “The feeling never gets old,” Minneota senior Easton Johnston said of returning to state.
 “We’re always excited.
 The amount of determination and effort we put in all offseason to now, it just never gets old.”

-“We had no doubts [in ourselves],” senior Kyson Ardnt added.
-“We had no doubts we were going to lose.
-It may not have gone our way [at points], but we are familiar to this and we did what needed to be done.”
+“We had no doubts in the game,” senior Kyson Ardnt added.
+“We had no doubts we were [not] going to lose.
+It may not have gone our way the entire time, but we all are familiar with this [situation].”

-The Vikings are now on a quest to defend their state title, looking to claim their fourth straight championship after another undefeated regular season and section tournament, and remaining ranked No. 1 in Class A the entire year.
+The Vikings are now on a quest to defend their state title, looking to claim their fourth straight championship after another undefeated regular season and section tournament.
 This is Minneota’s fifth consecutive year making the trip to state, and 18th in program history, as there was no tournament held in 2020.

 The third quarter ultimately decided the game with three Minneota touchdowns and a recovery off a bad snap, who held a 14-3 halftime lead.
 Dawson-Boyd, however, kept up the defensive pressure with Mason Bothun’s second interception of the day, along with Colten Bothun’s touchdown.